-The Compensation Committee is responsible for the oversight of the executive compensation program.
-The Company, the Board of Directors and the Committee recognize the value and importance of establishing and maintaining sound principles for the development and administration of competitive compensation and benefit programs.
-To that end, the Committee spent the last 12 months engaged in an extensive compensation analysis with the Committee's independent compensation consultant, the Hay Group.
-While the Committee did not substantially alter its processes or procedures, the year-long study and the process of setting goals and objectives provided valuable insight.
-The guiding principles for setting executive compensation, discussed below, reflect this insight.
-The compensation analysis and the establishment of guiding principles have enhanced the Committee's ability to effectively carry out the critical duties for which the Committee is ultimately responsible, as identified in the Committee's Charter.
-The Compensation Committee Charter can be viewed in its entirety on the Company's website at www.unitil.com/content/investors.
+The Compensation Committee is responsible for oversight of the executive compensation program.
+The Company, the Board of Directors and the Committee recognize the value and importance of sound principles for the development and administration of competitive compensation and benefit programs.
+The Committee maintains a set of guiding principles for setting executive compensation, originally adopted by the Committee in 2006, which are discussed below.
 Additional information concerning the processes and operational procedures followed by the Committee can be found in the Corporate Governance section of this document under the heading "Compensation Committee Operations" on page 11.